awni/automata_ml/README.md

-# gtn_tutorial
-An Introduction to Automatic Differentiation with Weighted Finite-State Automata
+An Introduction to Weighted Automata in Machine Learning